Find Trade Colleges

 On average, allied health graduates from ISU take out $22,577 in student loans while working on their Associate Degree.

-Read full report on Allied Health Professions at Idaho State University
+Full Allied Health Professions at Idaho State University Report

-Out of the 6 schools in Idaho that were part of this year’s ranking, Lewis - Clark State College landed the # 3 spot on the list.
+A rank of #3 on this year’s list means Lewis - Clark State College is a great place for allied health professions students working on their associate degree.
 Lewis - Clark State College is a small public school located in the city of Lewiston.

 Women make up 78% of the allied health majors at the school.